ryan-mcclue/unsw/comp3222/lab2/lab2.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
+TODO: way to have component in package to prevent having to copy-paste across lab projects

+TODO: is the distinction between 1 TO 3 and 3 DOWNTO 1 just syntactical?

 1.
     H(0) <= (B(2) AND NOT B(1) AND NOT B(0)) OR (NOT B(3) AND NOT B(2) AND NOT B(1) AND B(0));
     H(1) <= (NOT B(3) AND NOT B(1) AND B(0)) OR (B(2) AND B(1) AND NOT B(0));